 Getting smart devices that can cater to your specific healthcare needs is essential for keeping your home livable as you age.
 As stated in the report by ASU, any devices or apps that encourage healthy behaviors, analyze your lifestyle, remind you about medication and doctor’s instructions, record your activity and diet, are helpful assets for your health.

 ASU recommends appliances and devices that monitor your health, such as those from FitBit and Garmin, that are wearable trackers as well as wellness apps.
 Additionally, you should consider using apps that help you with disease management, such as Dosecast and MediSafe, which actively monitor any diseases you might have.

 Getting new furniture will also be important for making your home suitable for yourself.
 For example, if you have smaller rooms, make sure to get furniture that lets you walk around comfortably without tripping.
-You furniture should also be tall enough so that it is easier to get up, and stable enough to support you without getting knocked over.
-The last thing you want are physical injuries caused by inconvenient furniture.
+Your furniture should also be tall enough so that it is easier to get up and stable enough to support you without getting knocked over.
+The last thing you want is physical injuries caused by inconvenient furniture.